-We draw attention to Note no. 34 which describes that the Company's net worth is eroded, indicating the existence of uncertainty that may cast doubt about the Company's ability to continue as a going concern.
-The company continues to get financial support from the promoter, this standalone Ind AS financial statements are prepared on a going concern basis.
+We draw attention to Note no. 27 of the financial statements, which describes that the Company's net worth is eroded, indicating the existence of uncertainty that may cast doubt about the Company's ability to continue as a going concern.
+The company continues to get financial support from the Fellow Subsidiary Company i.e. Reliance Securities Limited, accordingly this standalone Ind AS financial statements are prepared on a going concern basis.